 Effective March 4, 2012, the Company was granted an exploration license (the "Ininngui License") by the BMP of Greenland for exclusive exploration rights of an area located near Ininngui, Greenland.
-The Company paid a license fee of \$5,755 (DKK 32,200) upon granting of the Ininngui License.
-The Ininngui License was valid for an initial 5 years until December 31, 2016, with December 31, 2012 being the first year.
-The license was extended for a further 5 years, until December 31, 2021, with December 31, 2017 being the first year.
+The Ininngui License was valid for an initial 5 years until December 31, 2016 and was extended for a further 5 years, until December 31, 2021 with annual license fee of DKK 41,000 (approximately \$8,159).
+The expiry date of the license was further extended to December 31, 2022 by MLSA given the impact of COVID-19.
 The Ininngui License is contiguous with the Sulussugut License.